 Research, research, research!
 If you’re planning on diving in Bali with a company, do your research.
 And I don’t mean researching to find the cheapest deal.
 Most dive operators are totally legit, but there have been incidences of “companies” doing some pretty dodgy things, like using sub-par dive equipment, not following proper safety procedures, and basically putting people’s lives at risk.

-Make sure the operator and the instructors you go out with are all PADI-certified or hold an open water diving license that is recognised in New Zealand, otherwise you won't be covered by most travel insurance companies.
+Make sure the operator and the instructors you go out with are all PADI-certified or hold an open water diving license that is recognised in Australia, otherwise you won't be covered by most travel insurance companies.
 Do your research, speak to operators, speak to other divers, and go from there.
 You’re heading underwater – this is one time when you want to err on the side of caution.

 There are countless dive sites around Indonesia, but not all of them are suitable for diving newbies.
 Don’t be an idiot and act like you know what you’re doing if you don’t.
 Diving is extremely fun, but it can also be dangerous if you’re out of your depth.
 Bali has an abundance of dive spots, catering to all abilities.
 So, choose the one that suits you.
 Don’t let that weird dude at the hostel talk you into going to his “secret dive spot” unless you know it’s safe and you have the skills to handle it.

 Buyuk Nusa Penida is great for newbies, the USS Liberty Wreck dive site is must-see for all underwater explorers, while advanced divers’ searching for their next watery adventure should head to The Magnet, home to scalloped hammerhead sharks, great hammerhead sharks, mobula rays, barracudas, and more.